 According to FIH rules, a field hockey stick may not be longer than 41" (105 cm).

 The right stick is one with the right size, composition (an internal structure), bow, weight and balance for you.

-This stick was co-designed by our product development team made up of passionate hockey players (product managers, designers, engineers, garment designers, stylists, prototype and lab technicians, Jill Boon, Berta Bonastre, Thomas Briels and Victor Charlet), players in our partner clubs or from our community, specialists in R&D and the Decathlon composite materials industrial process, and one of the two main manufacturers of sticks in the world.
+This stick was co-designed by our product development team made up of passionate hockey players (product managers, designers, engineers, garment designers, prototyping and lab technicians as well as our athletes, like Jill Boon, Berta Bonastre, Laura Nunnink, Thomas Briels, Victor Wegnez and Victor Charlet)

 The information here was provided by the manufacturer or observed by our teams from samples received from the manufacturer.